 HQ: 2017 has been a year when the ‘morals’ of fashion have come to the fore.
 From diversity and sustainability, to harassment, the treatment of models, and cultural appropriation.
 Why do you believe this is happening now?

-IA: It is probably a conﬂuence of several diﬀerent factors.
+It is probably a conﬂuence of several di IA: ﬀ erent factors.
 I don’t think the industry chose to be more transparent, but as the dissemination of information is not as regulated any more, secrets are harder to keep.

-IA: In the early days, when it was just me writing from my sofa, the mind-set about what I was doing was very diﬀerent.
-Often it’s hard for people to understand that, because they know BoF as it is today.
+In the early days, when it was just me writing from my sofa, the mind-set about what I was doing was very di IA: ﬀ as it is today.
 Back then, I had just left my career as a management consultant and I was the consummate outsider.
-I believe though, that it was this slightly innocent and naïve approach that put me in good stead in the long-term, as I was coming from a place with completely fresh eyes.
+BoFerent.
+Often it’s hard for people to understand that, because they know I believe though, that it was this slightly innocent and naïve approach that put me in good stead in the long-term, as I was coming from a place with completely fresh eyes.
 Very shortly after I started writing, people began asking me questions, and within a few months, they were requesting my commentary.
 This was around the time when Facebook and Twitter were gaining momentum, and so as my audience shared articles with their friends and family, it really improved the visibility of the website.

 Today, are we a gatekeeper?
 I think what we do is we edit, and we curate, and we facilitate.
 The role of the editor has been around for many years, but today that role is so much more important and developed than before, because we are so inundated with information.
 For people within the industry, having a daily edited and curated email that drops into their inbox in the morning and makes sense of the many global events occurring is a very valuable service.
 Our role is also that of facilitator too, and VOICES is a perfect example of that.
 Because we are now connected to every single part of the industry, we can help to facilitate interaction, communication, conversations and hopefully ideas that will push and shape the fashion industry as it continues to develop.